 Geoffrey Thorpe, a buccaneer, is hired by Queen Elizabeth I to nag the Spanish Armada.
 The Armada is waiting for the attack on England and Thorpe surprises them with attacks on their galleons where he shows his skills on the sword.

-Geoffrey Thorpe is an adventurous and dashing pirate, who feels that he should pirate the Spanish ships for the good of England.
-In one such battle, he overtakes a Spanish ship and when he comes aboard he finds Dona Maria, a beautiful Spanish royal.
+Geoffrey Thorpe (Errol Flynn) is an adventurous and dashing pirate, who feels that he should pirate the Spanish ships for the good of England.
+In one such battle, he overtakes a Spanish ship, and when he comes aboard, he finds Doña Maria (Brenda Marshall), a beautiful Spanish royal.
 He is overwhelmed by her beauty, but she will have nothing to do with him because of his pirating ways (which include taking her prized jewels).
 To show his noble side, he suprises her by returning the jewels, and she begins to fall for him.
-When the ship reaches England, Queen Elizabeth is outraged at the actions of Thorpe and demands that he quit pirating.
-Because he cannot do this, Thorpe is sent on a mission and in the process becomes a prisoner of the Spaniards.
-Meanwhile, Dona Maria pines for Thorpe and when he escapes he returns to England to uncover some deadly secrets.
-Exciting duels follow as Thorpe must expose the evil and win Dona Maria's heart.Written by
+When the ship reaches England, Queen Elizabeth I (Dame Flora Robson) is outraged at the actions of Thorpe and demands that he quit pirating.
+Because he cannot do this, Thorpe is sent on a mission, and in the process, becomes a prisoner of the Spaniards.
+Meanwhile, Doña Maria pines for Thorpe, and when he escapes, he returns to England to uncover some deadly secrets.
+Exciting duels follow as Thorpe must expose the evil and win Doña Maria's heart.Written by

 Julie Sherman <email@example.com>